List of Formula One broadcasters: China

-In China, the main commentator for CCTV is Sha Tong.
-The commentators for Great Sports (Shanghai Sports) are Li Bing, Ye Fei and Zhou Haoran.
-Main commentators for China Telecom are Chao Yiwen, Jin Haonan and Liuyao.
-Shi Yiying and Wang Weixin would also appear in some selected races.
-The main commentator for Guangdong Sports Channel is Zhang Haining, who uses Cantonese to comment the races.
+In China, the commentators for CCTV are Li Chenming and Maiziyan.
+The commentators for Great Sports (Shanghai Sports) are Li Bing, Ye Fei, Zhou Haoran and Pan Yongyong.
+Main commentators for Tencent are Jin Haonan, Chao Yiwen and Liu Yao.
+Shi Yiying and He Xin would also appear in some selected races.
+The main commentator for Guangdong Sports Channel are Zhang Haining and He Hui, who uses Cantonese to commentate the races.

 Croatia

-Live broadcasts of Formula One Championship races and qualifications in Croatia are provided by Sport Klub.
-The commentators are Antonio Baković and Marijan Projić.
-Darjan Petrić commentates with Baković on Friday and when Projić is not available.
+Live broadcasts of Formula One Championship races, qualifications and free practices in Croatia are provided by Sport Klub.
+The commentators are Antonio Baković and Darjan Petrić.

+Czech Republic and Slovakia

+Live Formula One broadcasts are provided by Nova Sport, which took the rights from Sport1 and Sport 2 before the 2024 season.
+Commentary will be provided by Števo Eisele, Josef Král (former GP2 driver) and Pavel Fabry.

 Eastern Europe (except Russia)

 Live broadcasts of Formula One Championship qualifications and races are available on Setanta Sports Eurasia.

 The commentary is conducted in three languages - Russian, Ukrainian and Georgian.
-Vyacheslav Kobrzhitsky comments on qualifications and races in Russian.
-In Ukrainian - Maxim Podzigun.
+Elmir Valeev comments on qualifications and races in Russian.
+In Ukrainian - Maksym Podzigun.

 In the period from 2014 to 2015, Oleg Shibeko was the Formula 1 commentator at Setanta Sports.

 Also, since 2015, Artem Balenok began his work on Formula 1 broadcasts, who commentated on races until September 2018.
 Until the end of the season, Formula 1 was commented by Roman Galimon, who was replaced for the 2019 season by Vladimir Klapan.

 Vyacheslav Kobrzhytskyi has taken over as commentator from Volodymyr Klapan for 2020 season.

+Elmir Valeev replaced Vyacheslav Kobrzhytskyi as a commentator from June 2024.

 Finland

-Live broadcasts of Formula One Championship races were available on Viasat's pay-TV-channel V Sport + / 1 / 2.
+Live broadcasts of Formula One Championship races were available on Viasat's pay-TV-channel V Sport + / 1 / 2, which replaced C More Max in 2022.
 Current main commentator since 2017 is Niki Juusela.
-Before him Formula One Championship races commentate Matti Kyllönen (1985–2009) and Oskari Saari (2004–2016).
+Before him Formula One Championship races commentate Matti Kyllönen (1985–2009), Tomi Tuominen (2001–2003) and Oskari Saari (2004–2016).
 Nowadays co-commentators are Ossi Oikarinen, Mika Salo, Toni Vilander, Aaro Vainio and Tommi Pärmäkoski.